Back to: LINQ Tutorial For Beginners and Professionals

 When you run the above code, you will get the following output as expected.

-How to Create and use Own Comparer with LINQ OrderBy Method in C#?
+How do you create and use your own Comparer with the LINQ OrderBy Method in C#?

-It is also possible to create and use our own Comparer with LINQ OrderBy Method.
-For this, we need to use the Second Overloaded version of the OrderBy Method which takes the IComparer parameter.
+Creating and using our Comparer with the LINQ OrderBy Method is also possible.
+We need to use the Second Overloaded version of the OrderBy Method, which takes the IComparer parameter.
 For a better understanding, please have a look at the below example.

 using System; using System.Collections.Generic; using System.Linq; namespace LINQDemo { public class CaseInsensitiveComparer : IComparer<string> { public int Compare(string x, string y) { return string.Compare(x, y, true); } } public class MainClass { public static void Main() { CaseInsensitiveComparer caseInsensitiveComparer = new CaseInsensitiveComparer(); string[] Alphabets = { "a", "b", "c", "A", "B", "C"}; var SortedAlphabets = Alphabets.OrderBy(aplhabet => aplhabet, caseInsensitiveComparer); foreach (var item in SortedAlphabets) { Console.Write(item + " "); } Console.Read(); } } }